 Given all the existing initiatives, it’s not a surprise that the Asia Pacific region will account for the highest growth during the forecast period, among others driven by government investments in security and surveillance infrastructure.

-The main APAC activity is in China, Japan, Singapore and, increasingly, India.
+The main APAC activity is in China, Japan, Singapore, and, increasingly, India.
 Another factor contributing to the growth is increased public awareness, an important one to watch indeed.
+With COVID-19, especially China massively stepped up its already high and often debated usage of facial recognition.
+As mentioned earlier, Chinese companies are also the ones who invested most in AI face recognition applications per ABI Research with, among others, SenseTime, Megvii, Alibaba, and Baidu.

 Facial recognition solution adoption is also increasing in government-owned large-scale programs, such as smart cities and smart transportation per MarketsandMarkets.
-Yet, so far, ‘increasing need of facial recognition-enabled biometrics solutions for identity management, border management, and homeland and military security management have fueled government organizations to largely implement facial recognition technologies’ as you can read here.
+Yet, so far, ‘increasing need of facial recognition-enabled biometrics solutions for identity management, border control management, and homeland and military security management have fueled government organizations to largely implement facial recognition technologies’.